 When I returned home from our stay at the Monica Isabel Beach Club I did choose to submit a complaint to Sunmaster Holidays about the experience we had at this hotel.
 I feel quite strongly that the Monica Isabel Beach Club did not do enough to improve hygiene while Norovirus was at the hotel.

 I completely understand that people get sick on holiday and that environments like hotels are difficult to manage as Norovirus is so contagious.
-What I do expect though is for hotels to deal with the problem effectively and try and stop the spread of the illness as best they can.
+What I do expect though is for hotels like the Monica Isabel Portugal to deal with the problem effectively and try and stop the spread of the illness as best they can.

 Making sure that the hand sanitisers work effectively and are used by restaurant guests is an obvious one.
 Stopping self service of food for a period of time can also help.
 There also should be an increased level of cleaning for places like the toilets and communal spaces.
 This did not happen.
 Table clothes should be clean at every service, regardless of whether Norovirus is at the hotel or not.